 The Washington College community defines plagiarism as "the unauthorized use of another's intellectual property, including: published material online and student, staff or faculty documents on desktops, hard drives, disks or web pages."
-Plagiarism and Academic Honesty is taken very seriously at the College, and if you are found in violation, you will be in jeopardy of failing the course and/or taken to the Honor Board.
-If you are unsure of whether or not you are plagiarizing, ask your professor.
+Plagiarism and Academic Honesty are taken very seriously at the College, and if you are found in violation, you will be in jeopardy of failing the course and/or taken to the Honor Board.
+Always cite your sources!
+If you are unsure whether you are plagiarizing, ask your professor.
 "I did not know the rules," is not an acceptable excuse in plagiarism cases as you have numerous resources to assist you in completing your work honestly and in compliance with plagiarism rules.